What is a digital wallet and how to use it for your business

 Lower fees

-Reduce cart abandonment & increase sales
+Reduce cart abandonment and increase sales

 - Encryption: Financial data stored in digital wallets are encrypted using sophisticated cryptographic algorithms.
-This helps to secure users' sensitive information, such as bank accounts and credit and debit card details, from hackers and other unauthorized users.
+This helps to secure users' payment information, such as bank accounts and credit and debit card details, from hackers and other unauthorized users.

-- Pins and passwords: To access your digital wallet, you must provide a pin or password.
+- Pins and passwords:To access your digital wallet, you must provide a pin or passcode.
 This prevents unauthorized users from accessing the app if you lose your mobile phone.

 - Biometric authentication: Some digital wallets also use advanced authentication techniques such as fingerprint or facial recognition.